🔧 To set up your White Label platform, you'll need to complete 3 steps on your end:

 Point it at the host domain - app.promorepublic.com.

-These steps might vary, so check with your own DNS provider for support.
+⚠️These steps might vary, so check with your own DNS provider for support.

 Creating a Custom CNAME Record with Cloudflare

-Set up Cloudflare as the resolver for your custom CNAME by changing your domain name server to Cloudflare.
+1️⃣ Set up Cloudflare as the resolver for your custom CNAME by changing your domain name server to Cloudflare.

-Point it at the PromoRepublic host domain: app.promorepublic.com.
+3️⃣ Point it at the PromoRepublic host domain: app.promorepublic.com.

-To enable the CNAME record, click on the Cloud icon under Status to turn it orange.
+To enable the CNAME record, click on the Cloud icon under Status to turn it orange:

-👉 For example, if the CNAME record is 'social', write 'social' in the name field as shown above.
+For example, if the CNAME record is 'social', write 'social' in the name field as shown above.

 The Sender Policy Framework (SPF) was designed to prevent fraudsters from using legitimate email addresses to send spam or other fraudulent emails.

-Add 'include:app.promorepublic.com' to your SPF record.
+1️⃣ Add 'include:app.promorepublic.com' to your SPF record.
 Your full SPF record should look something like this: v=spf1 include:_spf.promorepublic.com ~all

 SSL (or TLS) is the most widely used way to secure the connection between your server and your browser.
-It ensures the connection between the server and browser is encrypted and safe, and appears as HTTPS.
-Here’s what an SSL-configured website (with HTTPS) typically looks like on the Chrome browser:
+It encrypts the connection between your server and browser, making it secure and enabling HTTPS.

 And here is an example of a website not secured by SSL (without HTTPS):

-There are two ways to set up SSL on your custom domain:
+🔧 There are two ways to set up SSL on your custom domain:

-Use a flexible SSL (using a third-party DNS provider like Cloudflare or AWS CloudFront)
+1️⃣ Use a flexible SSL (using a third-party DNS provider like Cloudflare or AWS CloudFront)

-Use your own SSL certificate (using a TLS Termination Proxy)
+2️⃣ Use your own SSL certificate (using a TLS Termination Proxy)

 Configuring SSL with Cloudflare

-Add SSL support to your domain:
+1️⃣ Add SSL support to your domain:

-Go to the “Crypto” section and change SSL to “Flexible” or “Full.” ☝️ Don’t choose “Full (Strict)” as this will result in an invalid SSL certificate.
+Go to the “Crypto” section and change SSL to “Flexible” or “Full.” ⚠️ Don’t choose “Full (Strict)” as this will result in an invalid SSL certificate.
 Why not “Strict”?
 Because that requires a valid certificate on your origin server, which might not be configured or valid.

-Create a page rule enforcing HTTPS:
+2️⃣ Create a page rule enforcing HTTPS:

 Go to “Page Rules” and create a new page rule with the following settings, replacing exampleapp.com with your own custom domain.

-3. Disable Cloudflare page speed features:
+3️⃣ Disable Cloudflare page speed features:

 Troubleshooting SSL Certificate In Cloudflare

-Here is a кecommended Cloudflare иetup:
+Here is a recommended Cloudflare setup:

-Enable Cloudflare proxying (orange cloud) for the domain/subdomain in your DNS settings in Cloudflare.
+1️⃣ Enable Cloudflare proxying (orange cloud) for the domain/subdomain in your DNS settings in Cloudflare.

-In SSL/TLS settings for the domain, choose Full mode (not Full (Strict)).
+2️⃣ In SSL/TLS settings for the domain, choose Full mode (not Full (Strict)).

 Why not “Strict”?
 Because that requires a valid certificate on your origin server, which might not be configured or valid.

-Ensure the SSL setting is not Off, and not Flexible if your server expects HTTPS — that can cause redirect loops or broken padlocks.
+3️⃣Ensure the SSL setting is not Off, and not Flexible if your server expects HTTPS — that can cause redirect loops or broken padlocks.

 This will allow your white-labeled PromoRepublic site to load securely with HTTPS.

-Сonfiguring SSL with AWS
+Configuring SSL with AWS

 The "Forward Headers" dropdown has been replaced by: "Cache Based on Selected Request Headers" drop down.